 Slow Cooker Beefy Three-Bean Chili is a hearty bowl of comfort food goodness, easy to adjust to your preferred spice level and delicious with toppings!

-But today I’m back!
-And I’m super excited to be sharing one of my family’s favorite recipes from my new Real Food Slow Cooker Suppers cookbook…Beefy Three-Bean Chili!
+Today I’m super excited to be sharing one of my family’s favorite recipes from my new Real Food Slow Cooker Suppers cookbook…Beefy Three-Bean Chili!

 Now don’t get me wrong, I’m a Texas girl through and through, and “true Texas chili” is made with big chunks of beef and no beans.
 This chili, on the other hand, is loaded with ground beef as well as three different types of beans — pintos, kidneys, and black beans.
 So no, it’s not Texas chili, but it is completely delicious…hearty, comforting, and full of flavor!